-affect the Trust in 2010/11 - such as thecommitment to single sex accommodation and new national targets on diagnosis treatment of and that will cancer further improve the service that the Trust offers its patients.
+affect the Trust in 2010/11 -such as the commitment to single sex accommodation national and new targets on diagnosis treatment and of cancer - that will further improve the service that the Trust offers its patients.

 INCOME AND EXPENDITURE

 The Trust's main sources of income are service level agreements with Primary Care Trusts and education and training income relating to undergraduate medical students, post-graduate medical students and other clinical staff.
 Total revenue for The Whittington in 2009/10 was £176.9m, up 6.5 per cent on the previous year.